ceph/ceph/doc/man/8/osdmaptool.rst

    mark osds up and in (but do not persist).

-.. option:: --mark-out

-   mark an osd as out (but do not persist)

 .. option:: --mark-up <osdid>

    mark an osd as up (but do not persist)

+.. option:: --mark-down <osdid>

+   mark an osd as down (but do not persist)

 .. option:: --mark-in <osdid>

    mark an osd as in (but do not persist)

+.. option:: --mark-out <osdid>

+   mark an osd as out (but do not persist)

 .. option:: --tree [<format>]